Mass splittings of SU(3) baryons within a chiral soliton model: Results and Discussion

 In Table~\ref{tab:Octm1}, the reproduced masses of the baryon octet are listed.
 In Table~\ref{tab:decm1}, the predicted results of the decuplet masses are listed.
-Those of the $\Xi^*$ and $\Omega$ are in remarkable agreement with the data within $0.5\,\%$.
+Those of the $\Sigma^{\ast}$ and $\Xi^{\ast}$ are in remarkable agreement with the data within $0.5\,\%$.
 In Table~\ref{tab:antim1} we present the results for the masses of the baryon antidecuplet.

-In this work, we use the mass of the $\Theta^{+}$and $N^{\ast}$ taken from Ref.~\cite{Nakano:2008ee} and Ref.~\cite{Kuznetsov:2007dy}, respectively as input.
+In this work, we use the mass of the $\Theta^{+}$ taken from Ref.~\cite{Nakano:2008ee} as input.
 Though the NA49 data of $\Xi_{3/2}^{--}(1862)$ ~\cite{Alt:2003vb} is still under debate, we can compare the present results with that.
 As shown in Table~\ref{tab:antim1}, the results seem to be quite larger than the NA49 data.
 Note that, however, A recent analysis of Ref.~\cite{Goeke:2009ae} yields the mass ranges of $\Sigma_{\overline{10}}$ and $\Xi_{3/2}$ as

 which are comparable to the present results.